 Although Castro becoming Prime Minister mightn't be a great reason to celebrate for a hell of a lot of people, it is worth noting that after Castro took charge, literacy rates soared, and Cuba now has the lowest infant mortality rate in Latin America, and the country's excellent doctors are frequently sent out to provide assistance to poorer countries.

-Ok, we accept, it's a controversial choice, but surely you understand that we wanted an excuse to drink a Rum Sour...and even as we write this, the aged rum is staring down at us from the bar shelf, asking us to unscrew its lid...!
+Ok, we accept, it's a controversial choice, but surely you understand that we wanted an excuse to drink a Rum Sour...and even as I write this, the aged rum is staring down at us from the bar shelf, asking us to unscrew its lid...!

 On 3 April 2013, the Scottish author Iain (M.) Banks announced he was "Officially Very Poorly".
 Midway through writing his final novel, about a man with terminal cancer, he himself had been diagnosed with terminal cancer.

-Banks chose not to fight the disease, instead marrying his longterm partner, spending time with friends and family, travelling and finishing off as much of his work as he could: he died, peacefully and with dignity, on 9 June 2013 aged 59.
+Banks chose not to fight the disease, instead marrying his long-term partner, spending time with friends and family, travelling and finishing off as much of his work as he could: he died, peacefully and with dignity, on 9 June 2013 aged 59.

 A genius sci-fi and literary author, who Irvine Welsh described as "one of the finest writers and greatest imaginations ever", he invented the hedonistic, anarchic trans-Galactic Culture society and was as passionate about Scotch malt whisky as he was about politics and writing.

 We're not sure whether Iain would have enjoyed the Royal Nail, or considered it blasphemy.
-One of our own creations, it blends malt whisky and Scottish liqueur with a hint of bitters for a suitably bitter-sweet toast.
+One of my own creations, it blends malt whisky and Scottish liqueur with a hint of bitters for a suitably bitter-sweet toast.